James D. Beans: Later career

 Beans was subsequently sent back to Okinawa, Japan, and assumed duty as assistant division commander, 3rd Marine Division under Major General Edwin J. Godfrey.
 While in this capacity, Beans also held additional duty as commanding general, 9th Amphibious Brigade and deputy commander, III Marine Amphibious Force.

 He returned to the United States in July 1985 and served as the commander, Forward Headquarters Element/Inspector General for the United States Central Command with headquarters at MacDill Air Force Base, Florida.
 Beans served in this capacity under General George B. Crist until August 1986, when he was ordered to Camp Pendleton, California for duty as the Commanding General, 5th Marine Brigade, which served as a Marine Air-Ground Task Force of Fleet Marine Force, Pacific (FMFPac).

 While at Camp Pendleton, Beans was assigned additional duty as the commanding general, Landing Force Training Command, Pacific, on September 3, 1987, and was responsible for the amphibious training of FMFPac units until May 5, 1988.

 Beans subsequently assumed his final duty as the assistant chief of staff for Command, Control, Communications, and Computer, Intelligence and Interoperability Department and as director, Intelligence Division, Headquarters Marine Corps.
 While in this capacity, he was responsible for establishment of sound policies and procedures for the department that will serve the intelligence community and the Marine Corps for years to come.
 During his tenure, the Marine Corps' participation in the Worldwide Military Command and Control System more than doubled, and the network was extended throughout Fleet Marine Force (FMF), Atlantic and Pacific.

 Additionally, Beans laid the groundwork for a secure video teleconferencing network which allowed commanders and action officers to conduct "face-to-face" meetings and briefings without the time and cost consumed by travel.
 He significantly improved the intelligence posture of both FMF's and the National Intelligence Community and often developed, represented, and defended Marine Corps positions on intelligence and counterintelligence matters.

 Retirement

-He retired from active duty on July 1, 1989, and was decorated with the Distinguished Service Medal for his service at Headquarters Marine Corps.
+Beans retired from active duty on July 1, 1989, and was decorated with the Distinguished Service Medal for his service at Headquarters Marine Corps.
 Beans then settled in Fairfax, Virginia, where he operated his own business in commercial services.
 He is married to June Wolfe Bruton and has one son and one daughter.